Vernon K. Stevenson: Personal life, death and legacy

 Stevenson's first wife was Maria L. Bass and they had one son Hugh Stevenson.
 His second wife was Elizabeth (Bessie) they had one son, Vernon King Stevenson Jr. Elizabeth was the daughter of John Childress who owned a farm near the modern-day campus of Vanderbilt University.
 His third wife was the daughter of surgeon Paul F. Eve.
 Stevenson had two sons and one daughter with her, Paul Eve Stevenson, Maxwell Stevenson, and Eloise Stevenson.

-Actress Annie Potts of Designing Women, Young Sheldon, Pretty in Pink, and Ghostbusters fame is a 4th great niece (or 3rd great-grandniece) of V.K.
-Stevenson through his sister Julia Emily Stevenson and her first husband, Dr. John Arnold Crowdus of Franklin, Simpson County, Kentucky.

 Stevenson resided at 59th Street and 10th Avenue in Manhattan, New York City, and he was a member of the Manhattan Club.
 He was worth $5 million by 1884.

 Stevenson was a donor to the Democratic Party.
 He supported Andrew Jackson and Stephen A. Douglas, and he was friends with James K. Polk and John C. Calhoun.

 Stevenson died on October 16, 1884, in New York City.
 He was buried in Mount Olivet Cemetery in Nashville.
 His tomb was designed as "an exact replica of Napoleon's tomb in Paris."

 Stevenson, Alabama was named in his honor.